MINNESOTA DIVORCE BASICS AND OVERVIEW

 - Counseling Required: In 2010, Minnesota began it's Couples on the Brink project, which offers voluntary short-term coaching to help the husband and wife decide whether they really want to divorce.
 If a couple decides to rebuild the marriage rather than divorce, the project fashions a reconciliation plan.

 - Parenting Classes Required: Yes.
-Parenting classes are mandatory for divorcing couples with children.
+Parenting classes are mandatory for divorcing couples with children if they can not agree on custody out visitation.
 The parents of a minor child attend an eight-hour orientation and education program that meets the minimum standards promulgated by the Minnesota Supreme Court.

 - Filing Fee: The base fee is $340.
 (See MN Filing Fee Waiver Form)

 - Where to File for Child Support: A noncustodial parent who is behind in his or her support in an amount equal to three times his or her monthly payment may be punished.
 The deadbeat may lose his or her driver's license or have a lien placed against the equity in his or her car.
 Additional punishment may be contempt of court and jail time.
 Anyone affected by a child support order can get more information about the process by calling his or her county child support office or the automated Child Support Help Line at DHS, 651-431-4400, or 1-800-657-3954.
 Information on child support can be had by searching for "child support" on the DHS website.

 - Child Support Guidelines Model: Effective January 1, 2007, Minnesota courts calculate child support under the Income Shares model.